A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Abstract

 \section{Abstract}

-In this paper we present a refined dual active-set solver for quadratic programming which has properties suitable for use in embedded model predictive control applications.
+In this paper we present a dual active-set solver for quadratic programming which has properties suitable for use in embedded model predictive control applications.
 In particular, the solver is efficient, can easily be warm-started, and is simple to code.
-Moreover, the solver is reliable since its exact worst-case computational complexity can be determined offline and, by using outer proximal-point iterations, ill-conditioned problems can be handled in a robust manner.
+Moreover, the exact worst-case computational complexity of the solver can be determined offline and, by using outer proximal-point iterations, ill-conditioned problems can be handled in a robust manner.